brurez/bsc-adv-db-midterm/report.md

 - assess terms of use (discussion 1.206)

 This dataset is available in CSV format and contains 17 columns with rich information about each classical musical composition that is part of the archive.

+#### Issues with the data and how to address the problem

-Despite the rich data, we have some problems like blank fields, duplicate information and fields that could be splited.
+Despite the rich data, we have some problems like blank fields, duplicated information and columns with data that could be split into multiple columns.

+**Blank fields** :
+The `category_number` column has many rows with missing values.
+This issue can be addressed by creating columns in the MySQL database **without** the constraint `NOT NULL`.
+This is also semantic appropriate because catalogue number doesn't exist for all music pieces.

+**Multiple columns representing the same entity**: We have 3 columns representing the same entity "instrument": `inst1`, `inst2`, `inst3`.
+This make sense in the real world as we can have a music with many instrument parts.
+However, this can cause problems when implementing a relational databases.
+For example if we create 3 columns as it is in the CSV files we will not be able to add a fourth instrument without changing the table structure.
+We could create one single field with a list of instruments but we would be violation the First Normal Form.
+The solution I chose, as seen further ahead, was to create a junction table to allow for a many-to-many relationship between the music entity and the instrument entity.

+#### Quality
+This dataset is **reliable** as the collection and preparation process has been well documented and supported by a renowned research institution.
+The data is also quite complete, although we have blank fields.
+The `category_number` column, for example, has many rows with missing values but this is correct because the catalogue number doesn't exist for all music pieces [4].
+Most importantly, the data is **consistent**.
+Dates, for example, are always represented in the same format, with just the year.
+Columns containing repeated text do not contain variations between repetitions.
+For example the column genre displays each genre in the same way.
+This will facilitate data normalization.
+Since this data represents songs from previous centuries, we don't need to worry that the data is up-to-date, unless we have some historical discovery that invalidates it.

-#### Quality and level of detail
+#### Level of detail
+The data is quite detailed considering its scope of representing only the songs' metadata.
+There is a larger dataset which this one is part of which contains MIDI files and audio files but these would not be interesting to do relational modeling here.

+#### Documentation
-The dataset is reliable as the method of collection and the transformations that were made on this data are accurately documented in the Yale-Classical Archives Corpus (YCAC) article [2].
+The method of collection and preparation that were made on this data are accurately documented in the Yale-Classical Archives Corpus (YCAC) article [2].

+#### Interrelation

+#### Use

+#### Discoverability

-#### Dataset terms of use
+#### License / terms of use
 The article about the dataset [2] was published under "Creative Commons Attribution-NonCommercial 4.0 International License".
 This article contains links to download the dataset that does not provide any additional licenses.
 This license (CC BY-NC 4.0) allows us to distribute and adapt the content for non-commercial purposes when attributing credit to the authors [3].